franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add read and unread logic:
-  - You can make a for loop in display_chat() view that iterates over the messages list, if the message is not read yet, change 'read' to True and save it, do nothing otherwise.
-  - The 'read' icon of the message will change depending on if the message is read or not.
 - Think if it's possible to implement an Exception in tools.py get_contact_in_chat function.
 - **OPTIMIZE REQUESTS**:
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....